aknyazev-betpawa/assignment/README.md

 ```
 mvn surefire-report:report
 ```
-Report can be found in test-assignment\target\site\surefire-report
+Report can be found in assignment\target\site\surefire-report